-Importantly, it presents metrics and findings from the World Cord Blood Congress, the largest commercial cord blood banking and therapy conference in North America that brings together stakeholders from across the cord blood market.
-Our team is a regular at this annual event, as well as the Perinatal Stem Cell Society Conference, the Perinatal Stem Cell Track of Cell and Gene Therapy World, the World Stem Cell Summit, and more.
+Importantly, it presents metrics and findings from the World Cord Blood Congress, the largest commercial cord blood banking and therapy conference in North America that brings together stakeholders from across the cord blood market, as well as the Perinatal Stem Cell Society Conference, World Stem Cell Summit, Perinatal Stem Cell Track of Cell and Gene Therapy World, and more.

 All sources are verifiable by third-party analysis.